CodeYourFuture/The-Piscine/Project-Spell-Checker/README.md

 A hyphen (`-`) can join two words, which should be treated as separate.
 For example "blue-green" should _not_ be highlighted as both "blue" and "green" are found in the Basic English dictionary.
 However, the first word in "feisty-cat" should be highlighted because "feisty" is not in the Basic English dictionary.

+Words that begin with capital letters, such as proper nouns and names, should always be treated as "correct" words and so should _not_ be highlighted.
+For example, "Ali" or "London" would not be highlighted, despite not being in the Basic English dictionary.

 Your GitHub repository must contain unit tests which demonstrate that your code works.
 End to end tests are optional.

 ## Rubric